adobeio/adobeio-documentation/events/using/analytics-triggers-event-setup.md

     ![trigger dialog](https://user-images.githubusercontent.com/29133525/32475528-7287302c-c32f-11e7-909f-b2c86313bf08.png)

-6. On the **Triggers Settings** page, define the business rules for your trigger.
+5. On the **Triggers Settings** page, define the business rules for your trigger.
 You can drag a dimension/metric box from the left panel to the right side of the screen and then specify the business rules for what must happen and what must not happen in a session.
 In this case, we set the trigger to fire after 10 minutes of inactivity after the rules are met.

     ![triggers settings page](https://user-images.githubusercontent.com/29133525/30291990-c37f6ff4-96f1-11e7-84ff-51559bd886c2.png)

-7. Click the **Save** button.
+6. Click the **Save** button.

 Once you save the trigger, any event in your report suite that meets the defined business rules criteria will cause a trigger to fire.
 You can view the status of triggers on the **Triggers** page.

 ![triggers listing](https://user-images.githubusercontent.com/29133525/30292257-af31b0ce-96f2-11e7-8e3c-32531e0d0d9e.png)

+<a id="Use-Adobe-I/O">&nbsp;</a>

-## <a name="Use-Adobe-I/O">Use Adobe I/O</a>
+## Use Adobe I/O

 Use Adobe I/O by creating a new integration with the Console.
 To do this: